 For microbiology I would suggest Brock Biology Of Microorganisms.
 This book for biology, microbiology, and other science majors balances cutting edge research with the concepts essential for understanding the field of microbiology.

-In other post I will write my recommendations how to read books and how to prepare for biology olympiads efficiently and quickly.
+In other posts, I will share my recommendations how to read books and how to prepare for biology olympiads efficiently and quickly.

-Please do not hesitate to leave a comment with your reading list!
+Please do not hesitate to leave a comment with your favourite reading list!